Protein French Toast

 They are perfect for refueling after a workout or for busy mums looking for a high-protein, low-carb breakfast.

 This Protein French toast recipe has been one of my favorites for years.
 It’s fulfilling after a workout in the morning or a short night looking after your baby.
+It’s a great alternative to my Protein Pancakes Recipe or my Protein Crepes.

 Let me show you how to make French toast with high-protein content and healthy carbs.